-Friday night, December 10th.
+Friday night.
+December 10th.
+Last year.
+That's 2022.
 Night fell fast as I threaded my way through East Village streets to Webster Hall to catch The Bogmen.

 I didn’t know of The Bogmen but quickly discovered that Billy Campion, Bill Ryan, Brendan Ryan, Mark Wike, P.J.
 O'Connor, and Clive Tucker founded the band in Huntington, Long Island, back in the early 90s.
 One of the biggest underground bands in New York, Arista Records signed them in ‘95.
 Their first record – Life Begins At 40 Million – was produced by Talking Heads member Jerry Harrison.
 Since then, they’ve gone on to release four more albums.

 The Bogmen have been kicking out the jams for thirty years now, but their mad mix of pop, soul, and reggae, punk, and post-punk is as fresh as ever.
 They proved it the other night at Webster Hall in Manhattan.
 Newcomers to the group discovered what The Bogmen’s long-time fan base has known for years – they put on a damn fine show.

 I walked into a hall crushed with legions of faithful fans drawn by the group's dynamic live act.
 Their sound is like no other – an offbeat, polyrhythmic rock groove and a night filled with catchy hooks and earworms that last through the weekend.
 Bill Campion’s vocals on a song like “Raga” are reminiscent of U2 – and his loopy-loosey, puckish dancing is joyful and charming.